tobegit3hub/simple_tensorflow_serving/README.md

 Here is the example client in [Haskell](./swift_client/).

-Or use your favorite HTTP clients, such as `Postman`.
+Use your favorite HTTP clients like `Postman`.

 ![](./images/simple_tensorflow_serving_client.png)